staticafi/sbt-instrumentation/README.md

 ### Running

-To instrument programs in C, run script `sbt-instr-c`.
-This script takes a C file, generates .bc file using clang and then instruments the file according to the given config.json.
-You may use --bc switch to indicate that the input file is .bc file
+As we use sbt-instrumentation mainly to instrument programs in C, we provide a script `sbt-instr-c` that takes a C file, generates .bc file using clang and then instruments the file according to the given config.json.
+You may use --bc switch to indicate that the input file is .bc file.

 Usage: `./sbt-instr-c OPTS config.json source.c` where `OPTS` can be following:
 * `--output=FILE` 	- specify output file